adriangohjw/adriangohjw.github.io/_posts/2021-06-22-engineering-is-cost-management.md

 Throughout my time managing Engineering at [NodeFlair][nodeflair-website].
 Besides learning to write better code, I have also always learning to be a better engineering leader.
 Not quite there yet for sure, but often when making decisions, I realized that my decisions are guided by these thoughts.

 <b>Disclaimer</b><br>
-These are my personal opinion and what works for me now, and may not be as relevant for you.
+These are my personal opinions and what works for me now, and may not be as relevant for you.
 Well, they might not even be relevant to me in a year time, but who knows?

 # <b>Engineering is Cost Management</b>